Monash speed trial

-What is defined as a truck, and how does this apply to buses and other vehicles?
+What is defined as a truck, and how does the trial apply to buses and other vehicles?

-For the purposes of the trial a truck is those trucks heavier than 4.5 tonnes.
-The trial will not affect buses.
+For the purpose of the trial a truck is a vehicle that is heavier than 4.5 tonnes.
+The trial excludes buses.

-Are trucks causing all of the accidents on the Monash?
+Are trucks causing all of the accidents on the Monash Freeway?

-How is this related to the Dynamic Speed Trial on the Monash Freeway?
+How is this trial related to the Dynamic Speed Trial on the Monash Freeway?

-The Dynamic Speed Trial starts well away from the Monash Speed Trial in order to minimise confusion for divers and to ensure the results can be measured independently.
+The Dynamic Speed Trial starts well away from the Monash Speed Trial in order to minimise confusion for drivers and to ensure the results can be measured independently.

 What is the revised works program on the Monash Freeway upgrade?